murray-hs/Tinder-Auto-Right-Or-Left/README.md

 ### How to use the script
 * Access https://tinder.com
-* And then depending on the website, go to https://tinder.com/app/recs or to https://www.okcupid.com/doubletake
+* And then depending on the website, go to https://tinder.com/app/recs
 * Open the browser's console
 * Copy the JS file
 * Run the script